Concussion Test Proves to Be More Accurate for Athletes

 The usual test on the field for an athlete who is suspected of sustaining a concussion is called the “Standardized Assessment of Concussion”.
 This includes a doctor asking the player a few questions, such as date, their name, memorizing a list, walk in a straight line, or do jumping jacks.
 Unfortunately, younger athletes from grade school to high school do not usually have the luxury of a doctor on staff, and concussions often go unrecognized.

-Interested in finding a way to easily evaluate a concussion, Dr. Steven Galetta, New York University’s Langone Concussion Center’s neurology chairman, gathered a team of researchers to conduct a study.illustration of a concussion Knowing that 50% of the brain is tied to vision, they surmised that eye tests would be useful evaluation tools.
+Interested in finding a way to easily evaluate a concussion, Dr. Steven Galetta, New York University’s Langone Concussion Center’s neurology chairman, gathered a team of researchers to conduct a study.
+Knowing that 50% of the brain is tied to vision, they surmised that eye tests would be useful evaluation tools.
 Many athletes performing in hand-to-hand combat sports sustain concussions, and their trainers implement the King-Devick eye test.
 This is used to test cognition, eye movement, and tracking.

 The King-Devick test involves the athletes reading numbers on three different cards.
 They lines are jumbled, but the way an athlete reads them is an indicator of whether or not a concussion is present.
 The research team decided to test this on younger athletes, and used 332 athletes that played hockey and lacrosse for the test.
 The age range was between 5 and 18 for 243 of the athletes, and the other 89 played college hockey and lacrosse.